 Horner verdict could spark major Red Bull problem claims F1 winner

-Former F1 driver and winner Giancarlo Fisichella has said that Red Bull will suffer major problems if Christian Horner is to leave the team.
+Former F1 winner Giancarlo Fisichella has said that Red Bull Racing will suffer major problems if Christian Horner leaves.

 The team principal is subject to an internal investigation from the team’s parent company, Red Bull GmbH, over alleged ‘inappropriate behaviour.’